Swim

 (Image courtesy of www.clermontfl.gov)

 Home to several triathlons, in peak season Waterfront Park hosts roughly one triathlon per month.
-Waterfront Park has a huge Lakefront swimming area with a sandy beach, pavilion, restrooms, showers, a playground, and (for an additional fee) a splash-pad.
-Waterfront park is the crown jewel of Clermont, and is very well-known in the triathlon community.
-Waterfront park tends to get crowded in the mid-day.
-If you are looking to practice, we recommend you arrive early.
-Historic Downtown Clermont (with several good places to eat) is located within a mile.
+Waterfront Park has a huge lakefront swimming area with a sandy beach, pavilion, restrooms, showers, a playground, and (for an additional fee) a splash-pad.
+Waterfront Park is the crown jewel of Clermont, and is very well-known in the triathlon community.
+It tends to get crowded in the mid-day, so if you are looking to practice, we recommend you arrive early.
+Historic Downtown Clermont is located within a mile, and has several good places to eat.
 Finally, Waterfront Park is located directly on the South Lake Trail, making it a great place to either swim/bike or swim/run.

 Swim Workouts